Question Period Note: CENSUS DATA ON VETERANS

 Suggested Response:

-• The 2021 Census was the first time since 1971 that a question on military service was included in the census.
+• The 2021 Census represents the first time since 1971 that a question on military service was included in the Census.

-• Census data will fill key gaps in our understanding of the Veteran population, such as the number of aging Veterans, the number of Indigenous Veterans, and information on Veteran family composition.
+• Census data helps to fill key gaps in our understanding of the Veteran population, such as the number of aging Veterans, the number of Indigenous Veterans, and information on Veteran family composition.

 Background:

-The 2021 Census was the first time since 1971 that a question on military service was included.
+The 2021 Census represents the first time since 1971 that a question on military service was included.

 • Yes, currently serving in the Regular Force or the Primary Reserve Force